-- 1. Select the object to be edited. - 2.
-Choose Edit>Edit Objects.
+- 1. Select the object to be edited.

+- Choose Edit>Edit Objects.

+The dialog box appears.

-3. Change the information in the data fields.
+- 3. Change the information in the data fields.

-Double-click the data field and type a new entry, but do not press ENTER (Windows) or RETURN (Macintosh).
+Click the data field, type a new entry and press ENTER (Windows) or RETURN (Macintosh).
+The object is modified instantly.

 Many data fields have pop-up menus for selection.
 Press the down arrow and then drag to the selection desired.
+Once you click the option from the pop-up menu, the object is modified.